facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 free: Objects with a reference count of exactly 1 (such as recently created objects).

-var: "provides a loophole for auxiliary objects which provide weaker aliasing guarantees" Works like the default symantics of non-alias checking languages except for the assignment compatibility constraints.
+var: "provides a loophole for auxiliary objects which provide weaker aliasing guarantees" Works like the default semantics of non-alias checking languages except for the assignment compatibility constraints.
 > a mutable object which may be aliased.
 Expressions with mode var may be changed
 > freely, may change asynchronously, and can be passed into or returned from